X-Lemon-X/Pilot_6_axis/README.md

 ## How to use
 ### Setup
   1. Enable setup mode press and hold most centeral button 4 or 5 (doesn't matter which one).
-  2. Connect to the rc Wi-Fi network that is displayed on  the LCD.
+  2. Connect to the Rc Wi-Fi network that is displayed on  the LCD.
   3. Open web browser and go to url displayed on the LCD.
-  4. Set up the settings of the rc and press save buttons on the bottom of the page.
+  4. Set up the settings of the Rc and press save buttons on the bottom of the page.
 This will redirect you to the page where you will see if settings were saved.
 If you made some error it will be shown here.
-  6. To leave setup mode shut down the rc and turn it on again.
+  6. To leave setup mode shut down the Rc and turn it on again.
   7. Now the Rc will connect to the network with the highest priority that is available.
 If it can't connect to any of the saved networks it will keep trying to connect to them.
-If the rc is connected to the network it will display the IP address on the LCD and show Conencted status.
+If the Rc is connected to the network it will display the IP address on the LCD and show Conencted status.
-  9. Now setup is done and you can use the rc.
+  9. Now setup is done and you can use the Rc.
 ### Settings explained
   - int_Joystick_left_MMin -> minimum value of the left joystick  x,y,z axis in the end of the range
   - int_Joystick_left_MMax -> maximum value of the left joystick  x,y,z axis in the end of the range